John Opie

-John Opie RA (16 May 1761 – 9 April 1807) was an English historical and portrait painter.
-He painted many great men and women of his day, including members of the British Royal Family, and others who were notable in the artistic and literary professions.
+John Opie RA (16 May 1761 – 9 April 1807) was a British painter whose subjects included many prominent men and women of his day, members of the British royal family and others who were notable in the artistic and literary careers.

-Life and work
+Early career

 Opie was born in Harmony Cottage, Trevellas, between St Agnes and Perranporth in Cornwall, UK.
 He was the youngest of the five children of Edward Opie, a master carpenter, and his wife Mary (née Tonkin).
 He showed a precocious talent for drawing and mathematics, and by the age of twelve, he had mastered Euclid and opened an evening school for poor children where he taught reading, writing, and arithmetic.
 His father, however, did not encourage his abilities, and apprenticed him to his own trade of carpentry.

 Opie's artistic abilities eventually came to the attention of local physician and satirist, Dr John Wolcot (Peter Pindar), who visited him at the sawmill where he was working in 1775.
 Recognising a great talent, Wolcot became Opie's mentor, buying him out of his apprenticeship and insisting that he come to live at his home in Truro.
 Wolcot provided invaluable encouragement, advice, tuition and practical help in the advancement of his early career, including obtaining many commissions for work.

+London

 In 1781, having gained considerable experience as a portraitist travelling around Cornwall, Opie moved to London with Wolcot.
 There they lived together, having entered into a formal profit-sharing agreement.
-Although Opie had received a considerable artistic education from Wolcot, the doctor chose to present him as a self-taught prodigy; a portrait of a boy shown at the Society of Artists the previous year, had been described in the catalogue as "an instance of Genius, not having ever seen a picture."
+Although Opie had received a considerable artistic education from Wolcot, the Doctor chose to present him as a self-taught prodigy; a portrait of a boy shown at the Society of Artists the previous year, had been described in the catalogue as "an instance of Genius, not having ever seen a picture."
 Wolcot introduced the "Cornish wonder" to leading artists, including Sir Joshua Reynolds, who was to compare him to Caravaggio and Velazquez, and to prospective patrons.
 The business arrangement with Wolcot lasted for a year, after which Opie informed the doctor that he now wished to go it alone, leading to the estrangement of the two former partners.